demoprojectbel/contentful-launchdarkly-react/README.md

 - An individual user: Mary Reed
 - Any organization where the location attribute is USA

 When the flag is evaluated to True, the "Almost Gone!" notice will appear on items by Normann Copenhagen.
-In all other cases the flag serves false and the notice is hidden.
+In all other cases the flag serves False and the notice is hidden.

-#### Individual Targeting:
+#### Individual Targeting - Target Mary Reed
+** Test Case A: **

+- Edit main.jsx
+- Comment out lines 11-26 (add a /* at line 11, */ at line 26)
+- Uncomment lines 27-43 (remove the /* at line 27, remove */ at line 43)
+- Save

-In main.jsx, lines 14-27 define a multi context that includes the user Mary Reed.
+Here we define a multi context that includes the user Mary Reed.
 Because she is individually targeted, the flag evaluates to True and the "Almost Gone!" notice appears.

-#### Rule Based Targeting
+#### Rule Based Targeting - Target USA locations
 **Test Case A:**

-- Comment out lines 14-27
+- Comment out lines 27-43 (add a /* at line 27, */ at line 43)
-- Uncomment lines 31-44
+- Uncomment lines 44-60 (remove the /* at line 44, remove */ at line 60)
+- Save

 The Organization's Location is not USA; the flag evaluates to false and the "Almost Gone!" notice is not shown

 **Test Case B:**

-- Comment out lines 31-44
+- Comment out lines 44-60
-- Uncomment lines 48-61
+- Uncomment lines 61-77

 The Organizations's location is USA; the flag evaluates to true and the "Almost Gone!" notice appears.